Skip to main content

 # Show the latest applied version, config hash, and available versions list

-# Show info for a specific previously-built version
+# Show info for a specific previously-built tag

 The output includes: